A Conversation regarding the Iraq war

 sanctions also took a real toll on what remains of the human spirit in the area (the

-same applies to previous sanctions against the Iranians too I believe)
+same applies to previous sanctions against the Iranians too I believe) The middle

 east has enough problems with religious fanaticism, oppressive regimes related